-RESPECT THE CURRENT PROCESS, ROLES & RESPONSIBILITIES
+RESPECT THE CURRENT PROCESSES, ROLES & RESPONSIBILITIES

 Kanban does not prohibit change, nor does it encourage more than it needs to be.
 This method actually recognizes that existing processes, roles, responsibilities, and titles have value.
 It is designed to promote and encourage incremental, logical, changes without triggering a fear of change itself.

-ENCOURAGE ACTS OF LEADERSHIP AT ALL LEVELS
+ENCOURAGE LEADERSHIP AT ALL LEVELS

 This is the newest Kanban principle: it reminds you that some of the best leadership comes from everyday acts of people on the front line of their teams.
 You don’t need to be a team lead or an executive to be a leader.
 Everyone needs to be fostering a mindset of continual improvement to reach optimal performance as a team/department/company.

-The 4 practices of Kanban
+Core practices of Kanban